onetep-devel/tutorials/source/T9_hematite_dftu.rst

         O O 8 4 11.000000
       %ENDBLOCK SPECIES

-This block tells us which atom type we should assing to Fe1, Fe2, and O, their atomic number and how many NGWFS we should use for each atom type as well as their radius.
+The block defines the elements and enables the user to specify labels (such as Fe1, Fe2, and O), atomic numbers, and the number of NGWFs  to be used for each atom type inside the calculation.
+Additionally, it allows the user to set the radius for these NGWFs.
-For strongly correlated systems NGWFs radius of 11.00 bohr or more is suggested.
+For strongly correlated systems NGWFs radius of 11.0 Bohr or more is suggested.
-The next block is
+The next block is:

 .. code-block:: none